 2. Establish a Routine

-As part of building a structure for your life after losing your mother, have a basic routine.
+As part recovering from depression after losing your mother, have a basic routine.
 Establish the main activities that you do daily and let them be the basis of your routine.

 If you are part of a team, you can incorporate the activities of the team into your routine.
 This is why I began by urging you to join a team.

 Make sure that each of your days is packed with activities.
 It is the many activities that will help you feel productive and give you a reason to wake up the following day.